aptos-foundation/AIPs/aips/aip-61.md

    3. Enable users to easily-access their blockchain account from any device

 2. **Security:**
-   1. Keyless accounts should be as secure as OIDC accounts
+   1. Keyless accounts should be as secure as their underlying OIDC account (see discussion [here](#compromised-oidc-account))
    2. Keyless accounts should be recoverable if the managing applications disappears (see alternative recovery paths discussion below)

 3. **Privacy**: